 When a user launches an application or desktop, the broker prefers using the preferred zone rather than using an existing session.

-If the user launching an application or desktop already has a session that is suitable for the resource being launched (for example, that can use session sharing for an application, or a session that is already running the resource being launched), but that session is running on a VDA in a zone other than the preferred zone for the user/application, then the system may create a new session.
-This satisfies launching in the correct zone (if it has available capacity), ahead of reconnecting to a session in a less-preferred zone for that user’s session requirements.
+If the user launching an application or desktop already has a session that is suitable for the resource being launched (for example, can use session sharing for an application, or a session already running the resource being launched), but that session is on a VDA in a zone other than the preferred zone for the user/application, then the system might create a new session.
+This action satisfies launching in the correct zone (if it has available capacity), ahead of reconnecting to a session in a less-preferred zone for that user’s session requirements.

 To prevent an orphan session that can no longer be reached, reconnection is allowed to existing disconnected sessions, even if they are in a non-preferred zone.